banisterious/obsidian-oneirometrics/ISSUES.md

 > **Note:** For detailed instructions on using Chrome DevTools to diagnose performance issues, see [Performance Testing](docs/developer/testing/performance-testing.md).

-> **Ribbon Button Visibility Bug:** [RESOLVED, May 2025] This issue is now resolved.
+> **Ribbon Button Visibility Bug:** [RESOLVED] This issue is now resolved.
 The root cause was an Obsidian API limitation.
 The plugin now uses a single toggle for both ribbon buttons.
 See the archived plan: [docs/archive/RIBBON_BUTTON_BUG_PLAN.md].

 ## Recent Issues and Fixes